Bidran/Crunch-Time/README.md

 * End screen section.

-    * Contains an final score and a retry button.
+    * Contains a final score, a highscore, retry button and a home button .
-    * This section gives the users the option to view their final score and to reset the game to try again.
+    * This section gives the users the option to view their final score, their biggest score, to reset the game to try again or to go back to the home page.

     <img src="./docs/features/finalscreen.PNG">